-Our selling and marketing expenses in 2016, 2017 and 2018 were \$61.1 million, \$68.9 million and \$50.5 million, respectively.
+Our selling and marketing expenses in 2017, 2018 and 2019 were \$68.9 million, \$50.5 million and \$51.1 million, respectively.

-Selling and marketing expenses as a percentage of our total revenues in 2016, 2017 and 2018 were 20.9%, 21.5% and 22.2%, respectively.
-The increase in our selling and marketing expenses as a percentage of our total revenues from 2016 to 2018 was primarily due to our strengthened marketing efforts to promote our online marketing platforms and to diversify traffic acquisition channels in 2017 and due to the intense competition in 2018.
+Selling and marketing expenses as a percentage of our total revenues were relatively stable and were 21.5%, 22.2% and 21.0% in 2017, 2018 and 2019, respectively.
+The increase in our selling and marketing expenses as a percentage of our total revenues from 2017 to 2018 was primarily due to our strengthened marketing efforts to promote our online marketing platforms and to diversify traffic acquisition channels in 2017 and due to the intense competition in 2018.
 We intend to focus on enhancing our supply chain management to offer more competitive product offerings and improve overall customer experience.